 The fastest way to register for courses is through Self Service, Hood’s student portal.
 Students will need to provide a username and password.
+Initial registrations for newly admitted students must be done through the online registration form (see below) and will be processed by the Registrar's office.
+After initial registration is completed, the student login will generate overnight and will be sent by the Graduate School office.

 The registrar's office can process written course registrations in the following ways: